oasis-tcs/openc2-transf-http/README.md

 OASIS TC GitHub repositories, as described in [GitHub Repositories for OASIS TC Members' Chartered Work](https://www.oasis-open.org/resources/tcadmin/github-repositories-for-oasis-tc-members-chartered-work), are governed by the OASIS [TC Process](https://www.oasis-open.org/policies-guidelines/tc-process), [IPR Policy](https://www.oasis-open.org/policies-guidelines/ipr), and other policies.
 While they make use of public GitHub repositories, these repositories are distinct from [OASIS Open Repositories](https://www.oasis-open.org/resources/open-repositories), which are used for development of open source [licensed](https://www.oasis-open.org/resources/open-repositories/licenses) content.

+# >>> Work Product Suspended <<<

+**Summary:** The OpenC2 TC has suspended work on this transfer specification, as its purpose has been accomplished with the approval of v1.1 of the _[HTTPS Transfer Specification](https://github.com/oasis-tcs/openc2-impl-https)_.
+(The ballot for the v1.1 HTTPS specification closes on 30 November 2021)

+**Details:**  The _HTTPS Transfer Spec, v1.0_ is one of the TC's initial trio of specifications, and only addressed the use of HTTP over TLS (i.e., secure communications).
+The use of TLS depends on having compatible certificates and certificate chains at the endpoints of the TLS connection, which often presents a challenge in a testing environment such as a plugfest.
+After having TLS issues at a plugfest in January 2020, the TC initiated this _HTTP Transfer Spec_ to address non-secure testing situations.
+However, this specification was never actively developed.
+The v1.1 update to the HTTPS Transfer Specification addresses both the secure and non-secure use of HTTP through conformance targets, negating the need for an independent _HTTP Transfer Specification_, and the TC agreed at its November 2021 meeting to officially suspend this work product.

 ## Description

 This GitHub repository supports development of and change tracking for the OpenC2 HTTP Transfer Specification.